-After the success of the 1st programme, and the overwhelming number of applications we received from comedians, we have decided to carry on the same model for Leicester Comedy Festival 2020!
+After the success of the past couple years, and the overwhelming number of applications we received from comedians, we are delighted to be producing our Circuit Breakers project again for Leicester Comedy Festival 2020!
 But, to deliver the programme we need your help…….

-We want to support new & emerging comedians and allow them to benefit from being part of the longest running comedy festival in Europe!
+The project aims to support new & emerging comedians and allow them to benefit from being part of the longest running comedy festival in Europe.
 Leicester Comedy Festival is a great annual platform and showcase for comedians and Circuit Breakers is our attempt to make the festival accessible to as many people as possible.
 We know some emerging comedians find it hard to navigate the industry so, with your support, we can help support 6 comedians who otherwise might not be able to come to the festival.

-The Circuit Breaker acts in previous years have performed for two nights at the festival, in front of a full house, with the support of the great host Mark Dolan.
-In addition to their gigs, they had a network lunch, a photoshoot with renowned photographer Andy Hollingworth , and were able to attend other gigs and parties in the Festival, extending their networks and meeting other comedians.
+The Circuit Breaker acts in previous years have performed for two nights at the festival, in front of a sell-out crowd, with the support of the great host Mark Dolan.
+In addition to their gigs, they had a network lunch, a photoshoot with renowned photographer Andy Hollingworth and were able to attend other gigs and parties in the Festival, extending their networks and meeting other comedians.
 Circuit Breakers are invited to attend the Gala Preview Show in January and have full support with the marketing of the show including a spot in the brochure, on social media, on the website and a use of the festival street team.

 Photo credit: Andy Hollingworth

 “We were made to feel so welcome and supported throughout the process and everything was so well organised and enjoyable.”
 Regan MacNeil (2018)